Warsaw Pact invasion of Czechoslovakia: Later reactions and revisionism

 On 23 May 2015, the Russian state television channel Russia-1 aired Warsaw Pact: Declassified Pages, a documentary that presented the invasion as a protective measure against a NATO coup.
 The film was widely condemned as political propaganda.
 Slovakia's Ministry of Foreign Affairs stated that the film "attempts to rewrite history and to falsify historical truths about such a dark chapter of our history".
 František Šebej, the Slovak chair of the Foreign Affairs Committee of the National Council, stated that "They describe it as brotherly help aimed to prevent an invasion by NATO and fascism.
 Such Russian propaganda is hostile toward freedom and democracy, and also to us."
 Czech President Miloš Zeman stated that "Russian TV lies, and no other comment that this is just a journalistic lie, can not be said".
 Czech Foreign Minister Lubomír Zaorálek said that the film "grossly distorts" the facts.
 Russian ambassador to the Czech Republic, Sergei Kiselyov, has distanced himself from the film and stated that the documentary does not express the official position of the Russian government.
 One of the most popular Russian online newspapers, Gazeta.Ru, has described the document as biased and revisionist, which harms Russia.

-Tanks rolling into Praque inspired the pejorative term Tankie, which refers to those who support, deny or defend authoritarian tendencies and crimes of communist regimes such as the Warsaw Pact invasion of Czechoslovakia, Soviet invasion of Hungary during the Hungarian Revolution of 1956 or the Tiananmen Square Massacre, though the term is occasionally used to refer to communists in general.